starichkov/micronaut-micro-service/README.md

 The Docker Compose setup includes:
 - The application running on port 8080
 - PostgreSQL 17.6 with Alpine 3.22 running on port 5432
+- Prometheus for metrics monitoring on port 9090
+- Jaeger for distributed tracing on port 16686 (UI) and 4318 (OTLP)
 - Health checks for both services
 - Volume for PostgreSQL data persistence
 - Environment variables loaded from `.env` file